Camping in Squamish - Your Local Guide

-The climber’s favourite.
-Nestled in the forest below the 700-metre tall granite monolith known locally as the Stawamus Chief, this Provincial Park campground is the best place to camp if you’re a rock climber.
-Just pitch your tent, throw your gear over your back and a short walk through the woods brings you into the heart of some of the best rock climbing in the world.
+Nestled in the forest below the 700-metre tall granite monolith known locally as the Chief.
+This provincial campground is the best place to camp if you're a rock climber, just pitch your tent, throw your gear over your back and a short walk through the woods brings you into the heart of some of the best rock climbing in the world.
+This campground is first come-first served.

 Just up the Squamish Valley road sits this beautiful campground along the Squamish River.
 The campground has a real rustic feel but is still relatively close to town.
-Come early on the weekends; it gets busy!
+Campers can roam the 195-acre property which includes a private, sandy beach with views of the Tantalus Range!
+Open for RVs (with no hookup) and tents, outhouses are provided.